-Information for refugees who wish to study in Germany
+Information for Refugees Wishing to Study in Germany

-Due to numerous activities on different levels (German central government, governments of federal states or particular universities), the information given on this website might be not up-to-date.
-If a piece of information is imperfect or a link is broken, please contact us under info@euraxess.de
+Due to numerous activities on different levels (by the German federal government, governments of federal states or particular universities), the information given on this website might be not up-to-date or complete.
+If a piece of information is outdated, incorrect or a link is broken, please contact us under info(at)euraxess.de.

 Third country nationals whose entitlement to asylum has been recognised (residence in Germany in line with the section 25.1 or 25.2 of the German Residence Act (Aufenthaltsgesetz – AufenthG) as well as refugees having a residence permit according to the section 23.1 and 23.2 of the German Residence Act are eligible to study at German institutions of higher education.

-Moreover, asylum seekers being in process of asylum application and having a temporary residence permit called "Aufenthaltsgestattung" may, in principle, attend university unless their residence permit contains an explicit restraint on studying (Studienverbot).
+Moreover, asylum seekers in the process of applying for asylum who have a temporary residence permit called "Aufenthaltsgestattung" may, in principle, attend university unless their residence permit contains an explicit restraint on studying (Studienverbot).

-If regular studying is not possible, at some German institutions of higher education you may enrol as a guest student or participate in a Taster Course Programme in this time.
+If regular studying is not possible, some German institutions of higher education you may allow you to enrol as a guest student or participate in a Taster Course Programme in this time.
 Such courses may count as credits towards your degree if you commence regular studying later on.

 One of the main requirements for admission to a higher education programme in Germany is the so-called "Hochschulzugangsberechtigung" (HZB), or higher education entrance qualification.